cbogart/scisoft-net-map/www/how-to-install.md

 #How to install pyramide

+Before you proceed with these Steps, please first do `how-to-setup-db.md` in order to install mongodb.

 Step 0.
 Navigate yo the `SNM/www` folder

 Step 1.
 Install virtenv if needed: `sudo easy_install virtualenv`